-It is estimated that there were more than 3.5 million women living in the US with a history of invasive breast cancer as of January 1, 2016.
+- Breast Cancer Statistics: It is estimated that there were more than 3.8 million women living in the US with a history of invasive breast cancer as of January 1, 2020.

-- Treatment for breast cancer usually involved breast-conserving surgery (BCS – lumpectomy/partial mastectomy) accompanied with radiation or mastectomy.
+- Treatment for breast cancer can involve breast-conserving surgery (BCS – lumpectomy/partial mastectomy) or full mastectomy, accompanied with chemotherapy and/or radiation.

 - Radiation therapy is a highly targeted and highly effective way to destroy cancer cells in the breast.